jhellingman/tei2html/Wiki/SpecifyingCoverPages.md

 To make this work with the various ePub ebook readers, make this image 600 by 800 pixels, preferably as full color JPG.

-When a cover image is missing, a title page image can be used instead, as long as it is encoded following this convention (again, it are the `id`s that matter, not the file names):
+When a cover image is missing, a title page image can be used instead, as long as it is encoded following this convention (again, the `id`s matter, not the file names):

 ```
 <div1 id="titlepage" type="Titlepage">